Naxus28/node-tutorial-from-scratch/README.md

-# chaining routes with the 'route' method
+# architecting the app with route files

 We can chain routes (get, post, delete, put, etc) to the same path (say "/items") by using the route method as such: